bertptrs/tracing-mutex/README.md

 immediately notice the cyclic dependency rather than be eventually surprised by it in production.

 Mutex tracing is efficient, but it is not completely overhead-free.
 If you cannot spare the performance penalty in your production environment, this library also offers debug-only tracing.
-`DebugMutex`, also found in the `stdsync` module, is a type alias that evaluates to `TracingMutex` when debug assertions are enabled, and to `Mutex` when they are not.
-Similar helper types are available for other synchronization primitives.
+The type aliases in `tracing_mutex::stdsync` correspond to tracing primitives from `tracing_mutex::stdsync::tracing` when debug assertions are enabled, and to primitives from `std::sync::Mutex` when they are not.
+A similar structure exists for other

 The minimum supported Rust version is 1.70.
 Increasing this is not considered a breaking change, but will be avoided within semver-compatible releases if possible.